 At that very moment, Victor knelt to the floor and picked up a jagged piece of glass.
-Then, he grabbed Melony and pressed it to her throat.
+He grabbed Melony and pressed it to her throat.

-Victor pressed the edge of the glass into her neck, piercing her skin enough to send a single drop of blood running down the length of her neck.
+Victor pressed the edge of the glass into her neck.
+It broke the skin and a thin stream of blood drizzled down to her collarbone.

 A sudden, deafening pop filled the room and Victor dropped from behind Melony, dead.
-But the bullet did not come from Dallas’ glock, nor did it come from Page’s sawed-off.
-In fact, everyone stood still for a moment wondering just where the shot had come from…until they saw Chad in the corner, his revolver in his hands and a stream of smoke rising up from the barrel.
+This confused the Pizza Guys, as the bullet did not come from Dallas’ glock, nor did it come from Page’s sawed-off.
+In fact, everyone stood still for a moment wondering just where the shot had come from…until they saw Chad in the corner, the revolver in his hands and a stream of smoke rising up from the barrel.

-At that moment the Pizza Guys lowered their weapons and Melony ran into Chad, throwing her hands around him and bursting into tears.
+At that moment the Pizza Guys lowered their weapons and Melony ran to Chad, throwing her hands around him and bursting into tears.

 After a long, silent drive back to Melony’s parents’ estate, Chad and Melony were let free from the box civic.